Dance levels (Eng)

 Selecting dance levels at the Cuban Son line

-You can basically register at one of the following 2 dance levels in Cuban son:
+You can basically select at one of the following 3 dance levels in Cuban Son:

 – Very advanced

-You must register with a registration dance partner at the same dance level in relation to this description of the two dance levels.
+You must sign-up with a sign-up dance partner at the same dance level in relation to this description of the 3 dance levels.

-You are confident in your son rhythm and have mastered basic son techniques and your dance is starting to flow, and you would like to have a larger repertoire of dance, strengthen your son techniques and become better at dancing and playing with the music.
+You are confident in your rhythm and have mastered basic techniques and your dance is flowing, and you would like to have a larger and more advanced repertoire in your dance, as well as to strengthen your advanced all-round techniques and to strengthen your understanding of music, so that you can dance and play better and start to improvise to the music, including including, for example, cha cha cha and bolero and breaks in your dance when the music invites.

 Very advanced

-You are a very advanced son dancer who has completed the equivalent of 100 hours of son instruction and/or has danced son for 3-4 years.
+You are a very advanced son dancer who on weekly or monthly basis regularly are participating in son workshops taught in your dance community and has completed the equivalent of 100 hours of classes and/or you have participated and danced son at workshops, festivals, social parties and Son Cuba Tours the last 4-5 years.